jundalisay/sp/content/en/research/hume/treatise/book-1/part-2/section-05d.md

 ---
 heading: "Section 5d"
-title: "The Flow from One Idea to Another is Caused by Animal Spirits"
+title: "Objections by Mathematicians"
-weight: 10
+weight: 20
 c: "steelblue"
 description: "The Idea of Space is Just Made Up of Points"
 writer: